This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 This lack of control doesn't seem to affect functionality, though, with our brief tests suggesting the filter blocks more than 90% of junk mails, while falsely flagging less than 1% of legitimate emails as spam.
 This was only a very quick check, but it suggests that Bitdefender's filter matches the best of the specialist antispam competition.

-Bitdefender's Parental Controls feature has a reasonable set of features for monitoring and controlling your child's digital activities.
+Bitdefender's Parental Controls feature has a reasonable set of features for monitoring and controlling your children's digital activities.
 You're able to block websites by content, restrict application use, block device usage for specified periods (like bedtime) or set a daily limit of screen time which includes both mobile and desktop devices.
-Android apps enable monitoring who your child contacts by calls and messages, and you can optionally block calls without caller ID.

-We don't often pay a lot of attention to app review scores from users, but being rated at 2.1 out of 5 on the Play store, Bitdefender Parental Control's Android offering seems like it might have some problems.
-We haven't carried out a definitive review and so can't tell you whether the score is fair, or not, but if you're interested in the app, we'd recommend you test it carefully first.
+It's a powerful package, especially for a security suite, where normally you're left with the basics only.
+But although we don't normally pay much attention to app store ratings, Bitdefender Parental Control's scores of 2.1 (Android) and 2.3 (iOS) were poor enough to catch our eye.
+We haven't carried out a definitive review and so can't tell you whether the score is fair, or not, but if you're interested in the app, we'd recommend you test it carefully.

 Webcam and microphone protection